DioxusLabs/dioxus/README.md

 - You need a no-std renderer
 - You want to support browsers where Wasm or asm.js are not supported.
 - You need a Send+Sync UI solution (Dioxus is not currently ThreadSafe)

+### Comparison with other Rust UI frameworks
+Dioxus primarily emphasizes **developer experience** and **familiarity with React principles**.

+- [Yew](https://github.com/yewstack/yew): prefers the elm pattern instead of React-hooks, no borrowed props, no SSR.
+- [Percy](https://github.com/chinedufn/percy): Supports SSR but less emphasis on state management and event handling.
+- [Sycamore](https://github.com/sycamore-rs/sycamore): VDOM-less using fine-grained reactivity, but lacking in ergonomics.
+- [Dominator](https://github.com/Pauan/rust-dominator): Signal-based zero-cost alternative, less emphasis on community and docs.

 # Parity with React